Getting Started

 • Click OK and enjoy.

-Step 3: Compile and Upload
+Step 3: Compile and upload to an Arduino

 • The standard Visual Studio "Build" options will build/compile for Arduino for either a single Arduino project or all Arduino projects in the current current solution.